phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 [@ward_prosodic_2000; @truong_rule-based_2010-1; @morency_probabilistic_2010].
 Because our network does
-automatic feature detection, we simply feed it the absolute pitch and power (volume) values for a given time context, from which it is able to calculate the pitch slopes and pause triggers on its own by substracting the neighboring values in the time context for each feature.
+automatic feature detection, we simply feed it the absolute pitch and power (volume) values for a given time context, from which it is able to calculate the pitch slopes and pause triggers on its own by subtracting the neighboring values in the time context for each feature.

 We also try to use other tonal features used for speech recognition in addition and instead of pitch and power.
 The first feature is the fundamental frequency variation spectrum (FFV) [@laskowski2008fundamental], which is a representation of changes in the fundamental frequency over time, giving a more accurate view of the pitch progression than the single-dimensional pitch value which can be very noisy.
 This feature has seven dimensions in the default configuration given by the Janus Recognition Toolkit.